Altaflux/agent-mimir/README.md

 You can enable communication be setting `canCommunicateWithAgents` to either `true` if you want the agent to be able to communicate with every other agent or pass an array of the names of the agents it is allowed to talk to (`['Mr_Chef', 'Artist']`).

-Note: Even if continuous mode is set to true if an agent who is being talked to tries to use a tool it will not ask the user first.
+Note: Even if continuous mode is set to false if an agent who is being talked to tries to use a tool it will not ask the user first.
 I need to rework how continuous mode is implemented.

 ## Roadmap